PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 ## UnitOfWork Repository Pattern

-MORYX brings out of the box extensions on the `DbContext` to provide the [UnitOfWork Repository Pattern](xref:Model.UnitOfWorkPattern).
+MORYX brings out of the box extensions on the `DbContext` to provide the [UnitOfWork Repository Pattern](../../articles/Platform/DataModel/UnitOfWorkPattern.md).
 For the further reading it is necessary to have a rough understanding about it.

 ### Repositories

-After that we need do define the repository interfaces.
+First let's define a repository API

 ````cs
 public interface IPlanetRepository : IRepository<Planet>